How delivering personalised content is key to successful customer engagement and why your choice in CMS is so critical

 How personalisation is evolving

-AI-powered recommendation engines can autonomously surface product and content at an individual level
+AI-powered recommendation engines can autonomously surface products and content at an individual level.

 AI-powered recommendation engines can autonomously surface product and content at an individual level where rules were once the only tool available.

-Why businesses need to invest in a modern CMS
+Why do businesses need to invest in a modern CMS